ibm-cloud-docs/satellite/connector-faq.md

 {: #connector-faq-endpoints-per-conn}

 `cloud` endpoints
 :   1000 total.
 The Connector supports up to 650 TLS endpoints and 350 HTTP endpoints through which clients in your location can connect to resources outside of the location network.
+Source: [Connector endpoint limits](/docs/satellite?topic=satellite-connector-create-endpoints#connector-endpoint-limits).

 `location` endpoints
 :   25 total.
 The Connector supports up to 20 TLS endpoints and 5 HTTP endpoints through which clients outside of your location network can connect to resources inside the location.
+Source: [Connector endpoint limits](/docs/satellite?topic=satellite-connector-create-endpoints#connector-endpoint-limits).

 <!--</qna:connector>-->

 ## How many instances of Connector agent can I run?
 {: #connector-faq-instance-limits}

-As a best practice, run no more than 6 agents per Connector.
-For more information, see [Connector agent scaling guidance](/docs/satellite?topic=satellite-connector-agent#connector-agent-scale).
+Run no more than 6 agents per Connector.
+Source: [Connector agent scaling guidance](/docs/satellite?topic=satellite-connector-agent#connector-agent-scale).

 ## Can I deploy {{site.data.keyword.satelliteshort}} Connectors within {{site.data.keyword.cloud_notm}}?
 {: #connector-ibm-cloud}